Written by Rose Souders

 So in order for Contluck Ponsulting’s content to be seen by 20,000 people to make $2,000 they would need to write 200 Facebook posts a month without paid advertising.
 Stop right there!
-Not only is writing 200 Facebook posts a month totally unrealistic in terms of time, it would absolutely provide a negative result for your page.
-Both real people and algorithms don’t like when your flood their feed.
+Not only is writing 200 Facebook posts a month totally unrealistic in terms of time, but it would also absolutely provide a negative result for your page.
+Both real people and algorithms don’t like it when you flood their feed.
 X this option out.
 Moving on.

 As you can see above, with just a bit of paid advertising, you can write a totally reasonable amount of content and add a bit of (strategic) paid advertising to get the result you need to make your revenue goal.
 So how much does this actually cost?